János Kis: Biography

 In 1992, he became a professor at the Central European University.
 Since 1996, he has also been a visiting professor at New York University.
 He left the SzDSz in 2002, when the socialist prime minister, Péter Medgyessy proved to be a former officer of the communist secret service (officer D-209).

 Kis has written numerous articles and books on political science, such as Politics as a Moral Problem.
+Kis also translated a number of philosophical works to Hungarian, including Immanuel Kant's Critique of Pure Reason.
 Despite having left the political arena years ago, he continues to take controversial positions on several issues.